EN

 List of Organizations Helpful to LGBTQ College Students: LGBTQ youth contemplating college have a lot of questions to ask about their recognition on campus, their opportunities to shine, and, unfortunately, even their safety.
 For gay, lesbian, bisexual, trans, asexual, non-binary, and every other queer youth, College Consensus has put together a comprehensive guide to determining what colleges are LGBTQ-friendly, and how to take measures to make your own college more tolerant and affirming.
 Read more HERE.

-The LGBTQ+ Entrepreneur Toolkit: Read on to access free resources that LGBTQ+ business owners can use to help their businesses grow and thrive, including directories, LGBT+ business associations, education and training, financing programs, funding resources and more.
+The LGBTQ+ Entrepreneur Toolkit: These free resources from Berkeley Extension help LGBTQ+ business owners grow and thrive their businesses.
+Resources include directories, LGBT+ business associations, education and training, financing programs, funding resources and more.
 Click here to read.

 Staying Safe Online: The LGBTQ+ community faces unique challenges online.
 As experts in the field of cybersecurity, it is vpnMentor's mission to provide practical strategies for coping with adversity, bigotry, and abuse on the web.
 Check out their helpful guide on how to stay safe online.
 Read more here.